Addressing Data Scarcity in Optical Matrix Multiplier Modeling Using Transfer Learning

-Note that $\alpha_{i,j}$ is the optical loss, $M_{i,j}$ is the set of MZIs on the path from input $j$ to output $i$, $ER$ is the MZI extinction ratio, $N_{MZI}$ is the number of MZIs, and $\phi^{(0)}_{m}$ \& $\phi^{(2)}_{m,n}$ are the phase parameters to be optimized during training.
-While AM does attempt to account for thermal crosstalk through the use of the phase parameter $\phi^{(2)}_{m,n} \; (m\neq n)$, this approach falls short of reaching the modeling performance obtained using a NN model for a fabricated chip with severe thermal crosstalk \cite{cem2023data}.
+Note that $\alpha_{i,j}$ is the optical loss, $M_{i,j}$ is the set of MZIs on the path from input $j$ to output $i$, $ER$ is the MZI extinction ratio, $N_{MZI}$ is the total number of MZIs, and $\phi^{(0)}_{m}$ \& $\phi^{(2)}_{m,n}$ are the phase parameters.
+Optical loss, ER, and phases are optimized during training, thus partially including fabrication errors in the model.
+While AM attempts to account for thermal crosstalk through the use of the phase parameter $\phi^{(2)}_{m,n} \; (m\neq n)$, this approach falls short of reaching the modeling performance obtained using a NN model for a fabricated chip with significant thermal crosstalk \cite{cem2023data}.
 On the other hand, the training process of the NN model demands a substantial quantity of experimental measurements, and it has been observed that when only a limited number of measurements are available, AM surpasses the performance of the NN model \cite{cem2023data}.
-To address this limitation, we propose a hybrid modeling approach for scenarios with few available measurements, which we call the TL-assisted NN model (TL-NN).
+To address this limitation, we propose a hybrid modeling approach for scenarios with few available measurements: the TL-assisted NN model (TL-NN).

-TL relaxes the assumption that training and testing data must be i.i.d. and it relies on transferring knowledge from a source domain to a target domain \cite{tan2018survey}.
+TL relaxes the assumption that training and testing data must be independent and identically distributed (i.i.d.) and it relies on transferring knowledge from a source domain to a target domain \cite{tan2018survey}.
 The network-based TL approach is to reuse parts of a network pre-trained in the source domain, including network structure and weights, and fine-tune the network in the target domain.
 In our case, the source domain uses the synthetic dataset generated using AM and the target domain uses the experimentally measured dataset.
 TL-NN is trained as follows: (i) AM is trained using the available experimental data, (ii) synthetic data is generated numerically utilizing AM, (iii) the NN model is pre-trained using synthetic data, and (iv) the NN model is subsequently re-trained using the same available experimental data to enhance accuracy.
 Some weights and biases in the initial layer(s) of the NN are kept constant after pre-training to retain the knowledge acquired from AM.